ctoale/InternAI/README.md

 # ItinerAI

 An AI-powered travel planning platform that generates personalized trip itineraries based on user preferences.
-The application combines a Node.js backend, Python AI service, and React frontend to deliver a seamless travel planning experience.
+The application combines a Node.js backend, Python AI service, PostgreSQL (Prisma) and MongoDB database support, and React frontend to deliver a seamless travel planning experience.

 ## Features